Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 #### Diagram Analysis

--RGB LED (Common Cathode): The color of the LED changes based on the severity of the detected danger.
+- RGB LED (Common Cathode): The color of the LED changes based on the severity of the detected danger.
 For example:
-Green: Safe or low-level alert.
+- Green: Safe or low-level alert.
 - Red: High danger, such as a detected gunshot or significant gas leak.
-Vibration (Haptic Motor Controller and Vibrating Mini Motor): The system activates the vibration motor for physical feedback when any danger is detected, enhancing user awareness.
+- Blue: Vibration (Haptic Motor Controller and Vibrating Mini Motor): The system activates the vibration motor for physical feedback when any danger is detected, enhancing user awareness.
 - Cloud Communication: Upon detecting an alert from any sensor or button press, the Photon 2 sends data to Particle Cloud, which manages the distribution of alerts.
 Alerts are broadcasted to nearby devices, which respond by activating their own RGB LEDs and vibrating motors to indicate the detected danger.
 - Feedback Loop: The system continuously updates based on inputs from sensors, adjusting the RGB LED’s color and vibration intensity accordingly, while keeping cloud communication active for alert distribution to nearby devices.